Rami2301/LF7/README.md

 Individual Learning Goal
 ==========================

-During the hackathon, I aim to develop the following competencies in smart home security and facial recognition:

-- Technical: Computer vision and machine learning algorithms for facial recognition
-- Problem-Solving: Analyzing and solving complex security problems
-- Collaboration: Effective teamwork for system design and implementation
-- Innovation: Creative solutions for secure and user-friendly smart homes

-Personal Learning Goal
 - Improve your programming skills in Python
-- Technical abilities with the Raspberry Pi
+- Technical skills with the Raspberry Pi

 DIY Problem Definition – 5WH Method
 =====================================